justindjsuh/mpc-em/README.md

 Lastly, this project definitely came with its difficulties.
 The client this time didn't really have much to say for designs, and the entire process was really left up to me as the sole developer.
 It made it much more difficult and took more time than it probably should've.
 One thing I feel like I want to do in the future, is ask the client - How involved do you want to be in this development process?
 It saves both parties a lot of time if we're both aware of what the expectation is for the client and developer.
 </p>
 <p>
+    I was particularly proud of the nav bar that I created, which was inspired by Apple.
+Other UI design work was not bad and had some good implementations, but could be improved in the future.
 Overall, I really enjoyed working on this project, and although I was a bit rushed to get this done, I was very satisfied with the product, and the client was happy with it too!
 </p>